Section 1: INTRODUCTION AND SCOPE

 Technology Infrastructure Partners: We share necessary personal information with cloud computing providers, database hosting services, content delivery networks, and other technology partners who provide the infrastructure necessary for Platform operations.

-Payment Processing Services: Billing and payment information is shared with payment processors, credit card companies, banks, and financial service providers necessary to process subscriptions, handle refunds, and manage billing operations.
+Payment Processing Services: Billing and payment information is shared with payment processors, credit card companies, banks, and financial service providers necessary to process subscriptions and manage billing operations.

-Customer Support and Communication Services: Customer service providers, email delivery services, SMS providers, and communication platforms may receive user contact information and communication preferences to facilitate support and notification delivery.
+Customer Support and Communication Services: Customer service providers, email delivery services, SMS providers, and communication platforms may receive user contact information and communication preferences.

-Analytics and Performance Monitoring: Web analytics providers, performance monitoring services, and user experience platforms may receive usage data and technical information to help optimize Platform performance and user experience.
+Analytics and Performance Monitoring: Web analytics providers, performance monitoring services, and user experience platforms may receive usage data and technical information.

 4.3 Legal and Regulatory Disclosures

-Law Enforcement and Government Agencies: We may disclose personal information to law enforcement agencies, regulatory authorities, and government entities when required by law, court order, subpoena, or other legal process, or when necessary to prevent imminent harm or illegal activity.
+Law Enforcement and Government Agencies: We may disclose personal information to law enforcement agencies, regulatory authorities, and government entities when required by law, court order, subpoena, or other legal process.

-Legal Proceedings and Disputes: Personal information may be disclosed in connection with legal proceedings, regulatory investigations, dispute resolution processes, or other situations where disclosure is necessary to protect Augrented's legal interests or comply with legal obligations.
+Legal Proceedings and Disputes: Personal information may be disclosed in connection with legal proceedings, regulatory investigations, or dispute resolution processes.

-Emergency Situations and Public Safety: In emergency situations involving threats to public safety, individual welfare, or national security, we may disclose relevant information to appropriate authorities even without legal compulsion if delay could result in harm.
+Emergency Situations and Public Safety: In emergency situations involving threats to public safety, individual welfare, or national security, we may disclose relevant information to appropriate authorities.

 4.4 Business Transactions and Corporate Changes